 Doctor of osteopathic medicine

 Like all allopathic physicians (or MDs), osteopathic physicians complete 4 years of medical school and can choose to practice in any specialty of medicine.
 However, osteopathic physicians receive an additional 300 to 500 hours in the study of hands-on manual medicine and the body's musculoskeletal system, called osteopathic manipulative therapy (OMT).

 Osteopathic physicians hold to the principle that a patient's history of illness and physical trauma are written into the body's structure.
-The osteopathic physician's highly developed sense of touch allows the physician to feel (palpitate) the patient's living anatomy (the flow of fluids, motion and texture of tissues, and structural makeup).
+The osteopathic physician's highly developed sense of touch allows the physician to feel (palpate) the patient's living anatomy (the flow of fluids, motion and texture of tissues, and structural makeup).

 Like MDs, osteopathic physicians are licensed at the state level.
-Osteopathic physicians who wish to specialize may become board certified (in the same manner as MDs) by completing a 2- to 6-year residency within the specialty area, often times side-by-side with MDs, and passing the board certification exams.
+Osteopathic physicians who wish to specialize may become board certified (in the same manner as MDs) by completing a 2- to 6-year residency within the specialty area, often times side-by-side with MDs, and passing the same board certification exams as MDs.

 DOs practice in all specialties of medicine, ranging from emergency medicine and cardiovascular surgery to psychiatry and geriatrics.
-A majority of osteopathic doctors use many of the medical and surgical treatments that are used by other medical doctors, but may also incorporate a holistic approach taught during their medical training.
+Osteopathic doctors use the same medical and surgical treatments that are used by other medical doctors, but may also incorporate a holistic approach taught during their medical training.

 Gevitz N. The "doctor of osteopathy": expanding the scope of practice.
 J Am Osteopath Assoc.
 2014;114(3):200-212.
 PMID: 24567273 pubmed.ncbi.nlm.nih.gov/24567273/.

 Stark J. A degree of difference: the origins of osteopathy and the first use of the "DO" designation.
 J Am Osteopath Assoc.
 2014;114(8):615-617.
 PMID: 25082967 pubmed.ncbi.nlm.nih.gov/25082967/.

 Thomson OP, Petty NJ, Moore AP.
 A qualitative grounded theory study of the conceptions of clinical practice in osteopathy - a continuum from technical rationality to professional artistry.
 Man Ther.
 2014;19(1):37-43.
 PMID: 23911356 pubmed.ncbi.nlm.nih.gov/23911356/.